Creative Writing Fall 2022

 C W 806 1 Business of Creative Writing ONLINE Wednesday 12:30-2:30 p.m.
 Maxine Chernoff

 C W 807 1 Developing the Novel ONLINE Thursday 9-11 a.m.
-Matthew Davison
+Kelley Gilbert

 C W 809 Directed Writing for Graduate Students By Arrangement

 Prerequisite: Classified graduate standing in Creative Writing.
 Permission of the instructor is required to take this course; you will be dropped without prior consent of the instructor.
 The semester before you plan to enroll in Directed Writing, submit a sample of your writing in the instructor’s mailbox along with a note explaining that you want to take their Directed Writing class.
 Be sure you include your name, address, phone number and email.
-If the instructor is on leave, please email your writing sample to her or him.
+If the instructor is on leave please email your writing sample to them.

 C W 809 1 Directed Writing For Grad Students ARR Michelle Carter firstname.lastname@example.org